 They are highly competent language users who understand specialised terminology and have extensive knowledge of the health domain.
 CSHIs have a sophisticated understanding of their role as members of a healthcare team.
 They have full and detailed knowledge and understanding of how culture and language interact, and the relevant codes of ethics and professional standards in the health domain.

-While CSHIs may work in the same institutions as Certified Interpreters (CIs), they are competent to interpret complex, highly specialised, expert-to-expert communication in those institutions.
+While CSHIs may work in the same institutions as Certified Interpreters, they are competent to interpret complex, highly specialised, expert-to-expert communication in those institutions.
 For example; a medical handover, research consultations between international partners, or training sessions.

 NAATI’s Certified Specialist Health Interpreter Test is an objective assessment of the skills and competencies needed to practice as a specialist interpreter in the health domain in Australia.

-You need to hold a Certified Interpreter credential to be eligible to sit the Certified Specialist Health Interpreter Test.
+Candidates must hold a Certified Interpreter Certification to be eligible to sit the Certified Specialist Health Interpreter Test.

-- Section 4: Ethics, culture, and the role of the interpreter
+- Ethics, culture, and the role of the interpreter

 The Knowledge Test covers a wide range of health sub-domains.
 There will be at least one Knowledge Test question on interpreting in the field of speech pathology.